-Autoinducing Peptides (AIPs): These small peptides are the primary signalling molecules used by Gram-positive bacteria for quorum sensing.
+3.1.3 Autoinducing Peptides (AIPs): These small peptides are the primary signalling molecules used by Gram-positive bacteria for quorum sensing.
 They regulate biofilm formation and other collective behaviours in these bacteria.

-Fungal Quorum Sensing Inhibitors (QSIs): Fungi also employ quorum sensing, and some molecules can inhibit this process, such as farnesol, tyrosol, and various lactones, as well as specific fungal pheromones.
+3.1.4 Fungal Quorum Sensing Inhibitors (QSIs): Fungi also employ quorum sensing, and some molecules can inhibit this process, such as farnesol, tyrosol, and various lactones, as well as specific fungal pheromones.
+It would be better to include references in your definitions as well

 4. Role of Quorum Sensing in Microbial Communities